settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

   // Access raw data from Electric SQL const {
-    jsonDocs,           // All jsonDocs in the project transforms,          // All transforms (LLM and human)
+    jsondocs,           // All jsondocs in the project transforms,          // All transforms (LLM and human)
     humanTransforms,     // Human-specific transforms with derivation paths transformInputs,     // Transform input relationships